-It would take a century for them to stage their comeback.
+It would take another 100 years for them to stage their comeback.

-First, the food will be authentic, traditional fare, with few bells and whistles: you’ll find such mainstays as poireaux vinaigrette (leeks in vinaigrette) or braised meats or simple desserts, like rice pudding (riz au lait) or crème caramel.
+First, the food should be authentic, mostly traditional fare, with few bells and whistles: you’ll find such mainstays as poireaux vinaigrette (leeks in vinaigrette) or braised meats or simple desserts, like rice pudding (riz au lait) or crème caramel.
 Nothing fancy.

 Second, the prices will be reasonable, and you might even be able to get away with a meal for under €20, depending on where you go and what you order.

-They may not be in the Guide Michelin, but the bouillons of Paris should be on any discerning list of things to do, especially if you're looking for the offbeat side of Paris.
+They may not be in the Guide Michelin, but the bouillons of Paris should be on any discerning list of things to do, especially if you're hoping to experience the offbeat side of Paris.

-The only way to be sure is to go out and undertake some personal scientific research.
+The only way to be sure is to go out and undertake some scientific research yourself.

 This is the new kid on the block, the one opened in 2017.
 It also happens to be largely responsible for the renewed interest in this type of restaurant.
 It may be modern and warmly sleek with its red banquettes and wooden chairs but the emphasis on traditional fare and low prices has made it the talk of Paris.